RedisLabs/redislabs-docs/content/rs/references/client_references/client_ruby.md

 description:
 weight: $weight
 alwaysopen: false
-categories: ["KB"]
+categories: ["RS"]
-tags: ["ruby","how-to","clients"]
 ---
 In order to use Redis with Ruby you will need a Ruby Redis client.
 In the following sections, we will demonstrate the use of [redis-rb](https://github.com/redis/redis-rb), a Ruby client library for Redis.
-Additional Ruby clients for Redis can be found under the [Ruby section](                            ) of the Redis Clients page.
+Additional Ruby clients for Redis can be found under the [Ruby section](https://redis.io/clients#ruby) of the Redis Clients page.

-## Installing redis-rb ##
+## Installing redis-rb

 redis-rb's installation instructions are given in the [README file](https://github.com/redis/redis-rb).
 Use `gem` to install redis-rb:

-    $ gem install redis
+    gem install redis

 Or, include `redis-rb` in your Gemfile by adding to it the following line: